Swiss Franc Rises Against Most Majors

-LONDON (dpa-AFX) - The Swiss franc strengthened against most major currencies in the Asian session on Wednesday.
+BRUSSELS (dpa-AFX) - The Swiss franc strengthened against most major currencies in the Asian session on Friday.

-If the franc extends its uptrend, it is likely to find resistance around 1.23 against the pound, 0.94 against the greenback and 117.00 against the yen.
+If the franc extends its uptrend, it is likely to find resistance around 1.23 against the pound, 0.93 against the greenback and 1.11 against the euro.

 Copyright RTT News/dpa-AFX